“Traditional Route” in Chile, Unique Products and Their Cultural Heritage Value

 The amazing wheat braiding of Itata

-According to Marcela Parra, the elaboration process is challenging, and it is made by hand from the beginning to the end.
-It starts with the harvesting of ancient wheat that is only grown in the Valle del Itata, and then colchaneras women begin to braid it.
-In this way, unique products are created, such as wall decorations, baskets, and chupallas, among others.
+According to the artisan Marcela Parra, the elaboration process is complex, and the product is handmade from start to finish.
+It starts with harvesting old wheat that is only sowed in the Itata Valley, and after that, the colchanera women start braiding it.
+In that way, unique products, like wall decorations, baskets, chupallas, and others, are crafted.

 Wheat espigueros made by Marcela Parra.
 Photo: Red Artesanía.